dreamportdev/Osdev-Notes/07_IPC/03_Message_Passing.md

 The key concept to understand for message passing is that we now have two distinct parties: the sender and the receiver.
 The receiver must set up an *endpoint* that messages can be sent to ahead of time, and then wait for a message to appear there.
 An endpoint can be thought of as the mailbox out the front of your house.
 If you have no mailbox, they don't know where to deliver the mail.

-More specifically, an endpoint is just a buffer with some global idenfier that we can look up.
+More specifically, an endpoint is just a buffer with some global identifier that we can look up.
 In unix systems these endpoints are typically managed by assigning them file descriptors, but we're going to use a linked list of structs to keep things simple.
 Each struct will represent an endpoint.

 You may wish to use the VFS and file descriptors in your own design, or something completely different!
 Several of the ideas discussed in the previous chapter on shared memory apply here as well, like access control.
 We won't go over those again, but they're worth keeping in mind here.